Vignesh227/Tic-Tac-Toe-game/README.md

     Declare game draw and end game
 - Winning conditions:
   Same character in all boxes of:
-    - Any row
+    - Any Row
-    - Any column
+    - Any Column
-    - Any diagonal
+    - Any Diagonal

 ## Gameplay